ansible-collections/ibm.storage_virtualize/playbooks/move_existing_objects_into_PBHA_env/README.txt

   - Create a replication policy between IO-groups of 2 clusters
   - Assign replication policy to partition

-There are total 3 files used for this use-case:
+There are total 4 files used for moving existing objects in PBHA, and decommission_partition.yml is for decommissioning the partition.
   1. main.yml:
      This is the main file to be executed as below: ansible-playbook main.yml -i inventory.ini
-     main.yml leverages create_mTLs.yml and replication_setup.yml for completing its initialial setup tasks.
+     main.yml leverages create_mTLS.yml and replication_setup.yml for completing its initialial setup tasks.
 After that, it continues to move objects into a new partition, finally establishing high-availability between primary and secondary clusters.